 The result was that she used him to keep herself awake.

 Here’s the solution.
 Two words: struggle. snuggle.

 It might sound a little brutal, but it’s not.
 Think of it as human swaddling.

-When Carrots would get shifty and start bucking and wiggling, I might try to accommodate her at first, but once I saw she was fighting sleep, I would just hold her firmly in a cradle position and pair it with sleep props (bouncing, swaying, shushing, singing).
+When my baby would get shifty and start bucking and wiggling, I tried to accommodate her to make her comfortable, but when I could tell she really needed sleep more than anything else, I would just hold her firmly in a cradle position and pair it with sleep props (bouncing, swaying, shushing, singing).

 Mamas, when you do the struggle snuggle, you might need to hold Baby up higher on your body than you would to nurse so that there’s no expectation.